Open Hours: Made by appointment. The Museum is closed Summer Semester and during University holidays and breaks.

-The artifacts in the collection of the Museum have been donated by private individuals to OSU over the years.
+The artifacts in the collection of the Museum have been donated by private individuals to OSU over the years, many of them in the late 19th and early 20th centuries.
 They are now brought together here for display, study, and educational purposes.

 The collection is especially strong in prehistoric pottery from Cyprus, probably because a now-unknown donor acquired them together and presented them to the University.